Fahad-Md-Kamal/Fiber-Blogs/README.md

 }
 ```

-Now create a GORM struct for Users as follows:
+Create a GORM struct for Users as follows:

 ```go
 package models